');

 About Springfield, VT

-Springfield is a small community in Vermont with a population of 3,882 residents.
-The median household income is $44,375 per year, which is below the national average.
-The median age in Springfield is 42.5 years.
+Springfield is a small town located in Vermont with a population of 3,882 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $44,375 per year, which is 41% below the national median of $75,149.
+The median age of 42.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Springfield Ranks in Vermont